-This two-year advanced research fellowship requires a minimum commitment of 75% of time toward research effort, which can be conducted at either the VA Eastern Colorado Health Care System (VA-ECHCS) or University of Colorado Anschutz Medical Campus (CU-AMC).
-All non-research (clinical) time must be conducted at VA Eastern Colorado Health Care System.
+This 2-year advanced research fellowship requires a minimum commitment of 75% of time toward research effort, which can be conducted at either the VA Eastern Colorado Healthcare System or University of Colorado Anschutz Medical Campus.
+All non-research (clinical) time must be conducted at VA Eastern Colorado Healthcare System.

-University of Colorado Anschutz Medical Campus and VA Eastern Colorado Health Care System offer a wide variety of research, clinical and educational resources that will further allow customization of a fellow’s two-year curriculum.
-In addition to research skills and geriatrics knowledge cores, each fellow will participate in leadership, medical education and quality improvement curriculum.
+University of Colorado Anschutz Medical Campus and VA Eastern Colorado Healthcare System offer a wide variety of research, clinical and educational resources that will further allow customization of a fellow’s 2-year curriculum.
+In addition to research skills and geriatrics knowledge cores, each fellow will participate in leadership, medical education, and quality improvement curriculum.
 Each topic will include early core didactics followed by experiential learning and application of techniques as the fellowship progresses.

 The EC-GRECC Executive Committee will review the applications for eligibility, scientific merit, aging and veteran-related focus, and likelihood for career success.
-Selected applicants will be invited to submit a three-page description of their research and career development/mentoring plan, NIH style biosketches and two letters of support – due March 15, 2022.
+Selected applicants will be invited to submit a 3-page description of their research and career development/mentoring plan, NIH style biosketches and 2 letters of support.
+Those materials will be due March 15, 2022.

 Final awards will be made on May 1, 2022.
 Target start date is July 1, 2022.

 The awardees’ performance and progress will be evaluated by the committee at the end of Year 1 to determine Year 2 funding.